Receive support and advice from fellow students

 Run by students, for students

-The peer mentoring scheme was set up by our students following a consultation to find out what support new students needed when adjusting to university life.
-The scheme is managed by a Natural Sciences student (peer mentor leader), who is supported by staff from the Natural Sciences Office.
-All of the peer mentors are current Natural Science students who volunteer to take part in the scheme because they feel they benefited from having a mentor when they started.
+The peer mentoring scheme was set up by our students to support new students when adjusting to university life.
+The scheme is managed by the Peer Mentor Lead (a Natural Sciences student), who is supported by the Natural Sciences Education and Student Experience Team.
+All of the peer mentors are students who volunteer to take part in the scheme because they feel they benefited from having a mentor when they started.

 How does it work?